Are the activities for boys AND girls?

 Where do you get your counsellors?

-Counsellors come from three groups: teachers who want to do something in the summer, graduates of Teacher Colleges across Ontario and university and college students looking for summer employment.
+Counsellors come from three groups: teachers who want to do something in the summer, graduates of Teacher Colleges across Ontario and university and college students looking for summer employment (a few secondary school students are hired each year as well).
 Each counsellor has a background in at least one of the STEM areas and experience working with children.
 A recent Vulnerable Sector Police Check are mandatory requirements for all counsellors and there will be at least one counsellor present at each camp location with their First Aid certification at all times.

 What happens if my child comes to STEM Camp and doesn’t like it after the first day?
 Do I get a refund?